Holy Baptism at St. Peter & St. Paul

 We’re not interested in going to church anywhere; can we have our child baptized here?
 In the Baptism service, parents and Godparents promise to continue in the life of the church in various ways.
 If you are not going to be involved in any church, it would be inappropriate for you promise to be involved.
 Perhaps this is not the right time; you can visit with us for a while until those promises feel right to you.

 Do You Do "Private" Baptisms?

 Since Baptism is, in part, entry into the life of the church, we celebrate this sacrament together, as a whole community.
 We would hold a “private Baptism” only in emergency situations, followed by the newly Baptized (or their parents) repeating their commitments in a public service when the emergency has passed.
 Parents would still complete the preparation in due course.

 A baptism preparation class must be completed at least 30 days prior to a scheduled baptism.
 Contact the church office for setting up a time.
 Parents are required and Godparents are urged to attend.
 We ask that before you attend, you all read these FAQs, the Theology of Baptism (below) and the Baptismal service itself (see the link below).
 During the session, we will discuss the meaning of Baptism for you and your child, and we will discuss the Baptism service itself.
-During this time, a nursery is available for little ones and Sunday School is available for Pre-K through High School (and adults).
 We also meet at 9:15 on the Sunday of the Baptism for a brief rehearsal.

 What Exactly Happens in the Baptism Service?

 Read below about the theology and practice of Baptism, and read the order of service from the Book of Common Prayer.